HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

 zeros                                    Yes      Yes      Yes     Yes       No       Yes       Yes       Yes      Yes    torch zeros_like                               Yes      Yes      Yes     Yes       No       Yes       Yes       Yes      Yes    torch
-_local_scalar_dense                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.ops.aten alias                                    Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.ops.aten glu_jvp                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.ops.aten im2col                                   Yes      Yes      Yes     No        No       No        No        No       No     torch.ops.aten
+_local_scalar_dense                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.ops.aten
+_pdist_backward                          Yes      Yes      Yes     No        No       No        No        No       No     torch.ops.aten alias                                    Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.ops.aten glu_jvp                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.ops.aten im2col                                   Yes      Yes      Yes     No        No       No        No        No       No     torch.ops.aten